Best Camera

 A digital camera is actually a small computer.
 It does not play computer games or write documents etcetera but it does quite complex processing.
 The light that hits the sensor triggers movement of electrons though the camera's circuits and the consumer has, almost immediately, a digital image.
 But there are limits - the camera can only capture and store the information received at the sensor at the instant the photograph is taken.

-Periscope Lenses
+Periscope and Telephoto Lenses

 Is There Still A Place for Large Cameras?